PropTechTools/PTT-API-Solutions/ptt-mikro-api.md

   - request at the beginning:
     * specified by the parameter `auto_analysis = true`
     * reduced to 3 obligatory parameters `bewertungsobjekt`, `stadtzentrum` and `objektkategorie`
-    * still takes 10 sec to load but is loaded in the background while user is inputing additional userdata
+    * still takes 10 sec to load but is loaded in the background while user is inputting additional userdata
   - request at the end:
     * specified by the parameter `auto_analysis = false`
     * including all userdata in the query